-Highlighting the risk government policy poses to development of the wireline sector, in January 2014 it was reported Iran was seeking help from China to build its National Information Network (NIN) intended as censored bypass to the world wide web.
-In December 2014, the government also offered details on plans to develop 'smart Internet', which instead of entirely blocking access to site deemed unethical, would only filter specific content that disagrees with Islamic values.
+In a move that highlighted the risk government policy poses to development of the wireline sector, reports in January 2014 suggested Iran sought assistance from China to build its National Information Network (NIN), intended as a censored bypass to the world wide web.
+In December of the same year, the Iranian government offered details on plans to develop 'smart Internet', which - instead of entirely blocking access to site deemed unethical - would only filter specific content that disagrees with Islamic values.

 While BMI believes this is a risk that should not be ignored, leading mobile operators MTN Irancell and Hamrahe Aval have faced very little criticism of their mobile data offerings, compared to sharp criticisms handed down to small entrant RighTel for its mobile video calling service.
-Meanwhile, Iran's dedication to blocking content can be put into question by the fact that virtual private networks (VPNs), which enable users to bypass censors by obtaining a foreign IP address, are easily accessible, and often owned by state-backed companies.
-Indirectly, the state is thus profiting from censorship of Internet content.
+Meanwhile, Iran's dedication to blocking content can be put into question by the fact that virtual private networks (VPNs), which enable users to bypass censors by obtaining a foreign IP address, are easily accessible, and often owned by statebacked companies.
+This enables the state to indirectly profit from internet censorship.